 After using resin, you may be wondering how to clean it off your tools.
-And if you aren’t, you should.
-Not only does it help you protect Mother Earth, but it will save you money too.
+Not only does reusing supplies help you protect Mother Earth, but it will save you money too.

 Here’s how you can clean hard surface resin tools:

 Clean your tools while wet.
-Use paper towels to wipe off the excess resin.
-Then, wipe again with a paper towel soaked in acetone to clean out any remaining residue.
+Wear safety gloves and use paper towels to wipe off the excess resin.
+Then, wipe again with a paper towel soaked in acetone to clean any remaining residue.
 Do a final wash with detergent and water.
-Thoroughly dry before using them for your next resin project.
+Thoroughly dry them before using them for your next resin project.

 💡 Pro tip: Don’t use cheap soap.
 You want good dishwashing detergent for this step.